Debt (game show): Bonus Round

 The bonus round was played in two parts.
 In the first part, "Get Out of Debt," the contestant had 60 seconds to answer 10 questions in a given category.
 If they passed or missed a question, Martindale asked another one in its place.
 If the contestant succeeded, their entire original debt (before averaging) was paid off; otherwise, they kept all money won during the first two rounds.

 For the second part, "Bet Your Debt," the contestant was given the option to stop playing and keep their winnings, or risk them on one question from their favorite topic in the world of popular culture.
 If they chose to take the risk, Martindale asked the question and gave the contestant 10 seconds to respond.
-A correct answer doubled the contestant's winnings (e.g.: if a contestant had accumulated $7,525 in debt, then they would win $15,050), while a miss forfeited everything.
+A correct answer doubled the contestant's winnings (e.g.: if a contestant had accumulated $8,046 in debt, then they would win $16,092), while a miss forfeited everything.
 In the latter case, the contestant received a piggy bank and a savings bond worth either $1,500 (for winning the first part of the round) or $1,000 (for losing it).
 If the contestant chose not to take the risk, they were still asked the question and given a chance to respond, in order to find out what would have happened.

+Reception

+The show received mostly negative reviews at the time of its premiere.
+New York Daily News called it "stupid", criticizing the contestants and quality of questions.
+Ken Tucker of Entertainment Weekly described it as "kitsch" and "tacky".
+John Carman of SFGATE was similarly critical of the premise, which he described as a "gimmick", and the trivia.
+Debt was criticized by credit card companies and consumer advocates for being "irresponsible".

 Ratings

-Debt was a ratings winner for Lifetime but was canceled after only two seasons because more than half of the show's audience was men instead of women (Lifetime's intended audience).
+In August 1996, the show was the most popular series on Lifetime, with an average of 750,000 weeknight viewers.
+It was Lifetime's highest rated program with male viewers, a demographic the network wasn't going after.
+The series had a 1.8 Nielsen rating as of April 1998, when it went into syndication.
+Martindale blamed the show's ratings decline and eventual cancellation on the forced changes to distance itself from Jeopardy! in season 2.